Vibrational Polaritons with Broken In-Plane Translational Symmetry: Theory

 \subsubsection{A general perturbative result}

 Given an arbitrary weak in-plane density inhomogeneity in 1D, it is possible to express the spatial density distribution as a linear combination of trigonometric functions:

 where $\bar{\rho}(x)$ denotes the dimensionless molecular density distribution, $\delta_l$ and $\delta'_l$ are small dimensionless variables, and $M$ is a finite number.
 Then, assuming that the cavity mode at $\kp$ interacts with each of the other cavity modes $\kp \pm k_l$ independently, we can directly use the above results to obtain the polariton dispersion relation corresponding to Eq. \eqref{eq:arb_density}.
-At the in-plane wave vector $\kp$, apart from the pair of main polariton peaks corresponding to the homogeneous limit, $4M$ side polariton peaks may emerge in the spectrum due to the interactions with $2M$ other cavity modes ($\kp \pm k_l$ for $1 \leq l \leq M$).
+At the in-plane wave vector $\kp$, apart from the pair of main polariton peaks corresponding to the homogeneous limit, $4M$ side polariton peaks (i.e., $4M$ eigenstates containing non-zero photonic contributions) may emerge in the spectrum due to the interactions with $2M$ different cavity modes ($\kp \pm k_l$ for $1 \leq l \leq M$).
 The frequencies of these $4M$ side polariton peaks are the UP and the LP frequencies of the cavity modes at $\kp \pm k_l$ in the homogeneous limit.
-At the in-plane wave vector $\kp$, given a weak density inhomogeneity, the photonic weights of the main polariton peaks should be roughly the same as those in the homogeneous limit.
-For the photonic weights of the side polaritons, if we assume the side polariton peaks due to each of the other cavity modes are independent, according to Eq. \eqref{eq:polariton_weight_perturbative}, the photonic weights of the $4M$ side polariton peaks at $\kp$ can be expressed as: \begin{widetext}
+At the in-plane wave vector $\kp$, because the density inhomogeneity is weak, the photonic weights of the main polariton peaks should remain roughly the same as those in the homogeneous limit.
+For the photonic weights of the side polaritons at $\kp$, if we assume that the side polariton peaks at $\kp$ due to each of the other cavity modes are independent with each other, according to Eq. \eqref{eq:polariton_weight_perturbative}, the photonic weights of the $4M$ side polariton peaks at $\kp$ can be expressed as:

-\end{widetext} where $h(\kp - k_l)$ denotes the Heaviside step function: $h(\kp - k_l) = 1$ if $\kp > k_l$ otherwise $h(\kp - k_l) = 0$.
-In the above equations, the first term characterizes the photonic weights of the side polaritons due to the interaction with the main polariton peaks at $\kp + k_l$; the second term characterizes the photonic weights of the side polaritons due to the interaction with the main polariton peaks at $\kp -k_l$.
-Although our analysis for an arbitrary weak in-plane density inhomogeneity here is very primitive, this analysis shows that the complexity of the polariton dispersion relation directly correlates to the complexity of the in-plane density inhomogeneity in the $k$-space even when the inhomogeneity is weak.
+In the above equations, the first term characterizes the photonic weights of the side polaritons due to the interaction with the main polariton peaks at $\kp - k_l$; the second term characterizes the photonic weights of the side polaritons due to the interaction with the main polariton peaks at $\kp + k_l$.
+Although our analysis of an arbitrary weak in-plane density inhomogeneity is very preliminary, it demonstrates that the complexity of the polariton dispersion relation directly correlates with the complexity of the in-plane density inhomogeneity in $k$-space.

 If the in-plane density inhomogeneity is large, providing an analytical solution becomes very challenging.
 Instead, with numerical calculations, we can directly obtain the polariton dispersion relation for an arbitrary in-plane molecular density distribution.
 In the next section, we will provide numerical details on how to calculate polariton dispersion relations in a brute-force manner.
 A similar brute-force calculation was performed to study the effects of molecular disorders on the polariton dispersion relations in 1D cavities \cite{Michetti2005}.